The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: Abstract

 \section{Abstract}

 We use the techniques of Bartnik \cite{phasespace} to show that the space of solutions to the Einstein-Yang-Mills constraint equations on an asymptotically flat manifold with one end and zero boundary components, has a Hilbert manifold structure; the Einstein-Maxwell system can be considered as a special case.
-This is equivalent to the property of linearisation stability, which was studied in depth throughout the 70s \cite{armsEM,armsEYM,BDinstability,C-BDstability,FM1,moncrief1,moncrief2}.\\ This framework allows us to prove a conjecture of Sudarsky and Wald \cite{SW1}, that is, the validity of the first law of black hole thermodynamics is a suitable condition for stationarity.
+This is equivalent to the property of linearisation stability, which was studied in depth throughout the 70s \cite{armsEM,armsEYM,BDinstability,C-BDstability,FM1,moncrief1,moncrief2}.

+This framework allows us to prove a conjecture of Sudarsky and Wald \cite{SW1}, namely that the validity of the first law of black hole thermodynamics is a suitable condition for stationarity.
 Since we work with a single end and no boundary conditions, this is equivalent to critical points of the ADM mass subject to variations fixing the Yang-Mills charge corresponding exactly to stationary solutions.
 The natural extension to this work is to prove the second conjecture from \cite{SW1}, which is the case where an interior boundary is present; this will be addressed in future work.